alexander-naumov/openbsd_snmp3_check/README.md

 optional arguments:
-  -h, --help       show this help message and exit --version        show program's version number and exit -H HOST          IP addess or hostname of the target host -p PORT          UDP port used for the establishing SNMPv3 connection
+  -h, --help       show this help message and exit --version        show program's version number and exit -H HOST          IP addess (IPv4 and IPv6 supported) or hostname of the target host -p PORT          UDP port used for the establishing SNMPv3 connection (default 161) -b BACKEND       SNMP client. snmpwalk(1) and snmp(1) (native OpenBSD client) are supported (default 'snmpwalk') -t TIMEOUT       Timeout in seconds (default 1)
-                   (default 161)
-  -t TIMEOUT       Timeout in seconds (default 1)
   -r RETRY         Number of connection retries (default 3) -l SECLEVEL      Set the securityLevel used for SNMPv3 messages